Mahindra Tractors: Mahindra operations

-Mahindra Tractors has its largest customer base in India and China, with significant presence in the Indian Subcontinent, United States, Australia, Serbia, Chile, Syria, Iran, and parts of African.
+Mahindra Tractors has its largest customer base in India and China, with significant presence in the Indian Subcontinent, United States, Australia, Serbia, Chile, Syria, Iran, and parts of Africa.
 The company operates in China, North America, and Australia through its subsidiaries Jiangling, Mahindra USA, and Mahindra Australia.
 In India, it also has a presence through its subsidiaries Mahindra Gujarat and Swaraj.